Smarter Financial

 The tax will be deducted at the time of payment by any mode, or at the time of credit of such sum to the account of the resident person, whichever is earlier.

-With the introduction of Section 194S, the burden of compliance falls on the buyer of such VDAs.
+With the introduction of Section 194S, the buyer of such VDAs bears the burden.
 The tax is deductible if the value of the transactions exceeds the prescribed threshold.

 TDS is required to be deducted from the gross amount of consideration paid to the resident person for the transfer of VDAs.